 Xv6 dedicates a fixed amount of space on the disk to hold the log.
 The total number of blocks written by the system calls in a transaction must fit in that space.
 This has two consequences.
 No single system call can be allowed to write more distinct blocks than there is space in the log.
 This is not a problem for most system calls, but two of them can potentially write many blocks: write and unlink.
 A large file write may write many data blocks and many bitmap blocks as well as an inode block; unlinking a large file might write many bitmap blocks and an inode.
-Xv6's write system call breaks up large writes into multiple smaller writes that fit in the log, and unlink doesn't cause problems because in practice the xv6 file system uses only one bitmap block.
-The other consequence of limited log space is that the logging system cannot allow a system call to start unless it is certain that the system call's writes will fit in the space remaining in the log.
+Xv6's write system call breaks up large writes into multiple smaller writes that fit in the log, and unlink doesn't cause problems because in practice the xv6 file system cannot allow a system call to start unless it is certain that the system call's writes will fit in the space remaining in the log.